 While most operators think of the savings associated with food and beverage, a “Food GPO” creates savings in many more categories than its name implies.

-- Indirect Spend – All of the expenditures required to run a business “behind the lines” such as office and safety supplies.
+Indirect Spend – All of the expenditures required to run a business “behind the lines” such as office and safety supplies.

-- Non-Food Items – Suppliers include those in the non-food sector that provide paper products, kitchen supplies and containers, as well as other disposable items.
+Non-Food Items – Suppliers include those in the non-food sector that provide paper products, kitchen supplies and containers, as well as other disposable items.

-- Technology – While not all GPOs offer technology solutions, Dining Alliance is a GPO technology leader in the restaurant industry and serves as a resource for their members to discover innovative technology solutions.
+Technology – While not all GPOs offer technology solutions, Dining Alliance is a GPO technology leader in the restaurant industry and serves as a resource for their members to discover innovative technology solutions.

-- Employee Perks – Dining Alliance knows that your employees are the seed of your success.
+Employee Perks – Dining Alliance knows that your employees are the seed of your success.
 Top brands have joined their efforts in supplying your employees with discounted shoes and apparel as well as cell phones.

 Procuring resources and supplies is an extensive undertaking.
 The first task is tracking down the suppliers that provide the product at the quality level you’re looking for.
 The second task is comparing prices, and the third involves negotiating.
 Price comparison shopping can take up a great deal of your time.
 Having to seek out, discuss options with, and compare pricing with multiple vendors can be time-consuming and a headache.
 As a part of a GPO, you know you are getting the best deal without dedicating hours of your time to reviewing cost-comparison spreadsheets.

 While mega-chains have massive internal procurement resources, these tasks, for independent operators, are often delegated to chefs and owners.

-A restaurant buying group has sourced suppliers that are both high quality and cost effective.
+A restaurant buying group has sourced suppliers that are both high-quality and cost-effective.
 Best-in-class GPOs work with broadline suppliers.
 Just as important, they include their member’s local vendors which is particularly important in our world’s growing awareness of the importance of sustainability and the farm-to-table movement.

 A GPO manages the relationship between suppliers and their members while obtaining better pricing and contract terms.
 They’re also apprised of market changes caused by shortages, excess supply, and markets disrupted by weather phenomena.
 Members know what to expect in advance and can act on this knowledge, preparing for price changes and shortages by changing strategies and altering menus.

-Ensures Quality, Safety & Traceability
+Quality, Safety, & Traceability with Restaurant GPOs

-What Dining Alliance Offers
+JOIN Dining Alliance